Why Am I So Anxious About Going To Work Every day? 9 Tips To Manage It

-Why Do You Get Anxious Before Going To Work?
+Why Do I Feel So Anxious About Going to Work?

 Ergophobia is an irrational fear of going to work, which causes intense discomfort, before or during the workday, and that can trigger an anxiety crisis.